lelylan/lelylan-ng/README.md

 ### Realtime services

-When using the [subscription](http://dev.lelylan.com/api/realtime#language=angular) services you must set the client credentials (no access token required).
+When using the [subscription](http://dev.lelylan.com/api/realtime#language=angular) service you need to set the client credentials (no access token required).

 ```html
 <div ng-controller="LelylanController">{{subscription}}</div>